optimist-workshop/optimist-ose/docs/index.markdown

 primary discussion points will be compiled and shared within the Optimist OSE.

-## Next Meeting: 25 Januari 3PM GMT
+## Next Meeting: Thursday 23 January 3PM GMT

 ### Topic: Capture Interface for Side-Channel Leakage